mnm1992/review-fetcher/README.md

 ### Setting up the configuration
 Open configs.js, and follow the instructions in the file.

+### installing the libraries
+run npm install in the commandline

 ### Running it
 You need to run node startFetching.js once to fill the database.
 After the initial fetch I would advice to schedule it to run every 10 minutes to keep your database up to date.
-After the database is filled you can run node index.js to start the website.
+After the database is filled you can run node website/index.js to start the website.
 Then in your web browser open:</br>
-localhost:8000/&lt;app name from config&gt;/android</br>
-localhost:8000/&lt;app name from config&gt;/ios</br>
-localhost:8000/&lt;app name from config&gt;/graph
+localhost:8000/&lt;app name from config&gt;</br>

 How to set it up in heroku?
 =========